-Shareholders asked oil and gas giant Chevron to cut emissions.
+Shareholders asked oil giant Chevron to cut emissions.
 Now some want the chairman ousted.

 Last year, widespread discontent over ExxonMobil’s climate change strategy and financial performance allowed dissident shareholders to take three seats on the 12-member board.

-“More and more shareholders have been calling for transformational change from companies,” said Eli Kasargod-Staub, director of the shareholder advocacy group Majority Action, which is organizing the campaign at Chevron.
+“More and more shareholders have been calling for transformational change from companies,” said Eli Kasargod-Staub, the director of the shareholder advocacy group Majority Action, which is organizing the campaign at Chevron.
 “If board members are failing to take action, we believe responsible shareholders will hold them accountable.”

-The group is aiming to displace from the board Michael Wirth, 61, chairman and chief executive since 2018, and Ronald Sugar, 72, a board member since 2005 and the retired chairman and chief executive of Northrop Grumman, the aerospace and defense company.
-The group is not seeking to fire Wirth as chief executive, only to keep him off the 12-member board.
+The group aims to displace from the board Michael Wirth, 61, chairman and chief executive since 2018, and Ronald Sugar, 72, a board member since 2005 and the retired chairman and chief executive of the aerospace and defense company Northrop Grumman.
+The group is not seeking to fire Wirth as chief executive, only to remove him from 12-member board.

 In a statement to The Washington Post, the company said: “Chevron’s board of directors reviews proposals from shareholders in detail and will make recommendations to stockholders about how to vote on each request in our proxy statement, which we plan to publish next month.”